Are You Dehydrated?

 Food Cravings

-Your mum might often tell you that, when you’re bingeing chocolate you don’t need because you’re hungry, really all you need is a glass of water.
+Your mum might often tell you that, when you’re bingeing on chocolate you don’t need because you’re hungry, really all you need is a glass of water.
 Annoyingly, she is exactly right.

 Organs like the liver can’t release stored glucose if you are dehydrated, which means you begin to actually crave food when what you need is water.
 In fact, your body often confuses hunger and thirst.